Mikej81/ubuntu-hardened-host/README.md

 - This will deploy a single Ubuntu 18.04 (Bionic) Instance, apply security hardening configurations, install NGINX/NGINX+, Docker, and Kubernetes.
 - Then use certbot to install valid certificate.
-- Then download and scan with OpenScap, saving the results to the default index for NGINX.
+- Then download and scan with OpenScap and Inspec, saving the results to the default index and inspec.json.
+  - Inspec Audits are pulling from https://github.com/mitre/canonical-ubuntu-18.04-lts-stig-baseline

 ![OpenScap](./images/1.png)

 - Current configs are recieving A+ on SSL Labs.

 ![SSL Labs](./images/2.png)

 ## to do